A new community campaign entitled #OptionBforMe is gathering momentum across East Cambridgeshire.

 Under Option A:

-• all resources and focus will be directed at Cambridge
+- all resources and focus is likely to be directed at Cambridge

-• rural and local voices will be lost in a desire to become Cambridge centric
+- rural and local voices could be lost in a desire to become Cambridge-centric

 Option A does not have the support of any district councils especially Cambridge City Council and South Cambs District Council, which forms the Greater Cambridge Partnership.
 This is because they also recognise any new unitary must be focused on Cambridge city and meeting its growing needs.